 Advanced operator maintenance and preparation of engines for testing.
-Includes prestart checks; engine operation; and fault isolation using vibration, temperature, and pressure data to determine serviceability or isolate engine problems; and service adjustments and use of portable and semiportable engine test facilities.
-(May be repeated for credit on various pieces of equipment-AF A&P program applicable course.)
+Includes prestart checks; engine operation; and fault isolation using vibration, temperature, and pressure data to determine serviceability or isolate engine problems; and service adjustments and use of portable and semi-portable engine test facilities.
+(May be repeated for credit on various pieces of equipment - Air Force Airframe & Powerplant Program applicable course.)